gumstix/yocto-manifest/README.md

 ***
 **Note:**
 You can use the **-b** switch to specify the branch of the repository to use.
-We develop on the guaranteed-to-break **warrior** branch.
+We develop on the guaranteed-to-break **zeus** branch.
 Most people should use the **morty** branch, which should at least compile.

 The **-m** switch selects the manifest file (default is *default.xml*).